maxwell-k/mdcommands/mdcommands/README.md

 ### ZSH integration

 Install as above, then source the [mdcommand.zsh](./mdcommand.zsh) file, perhaps in your `~/.zshrc`.

-Command to run a code block from `example.md` and add it to your ZSH history:

-    mdcommand example.md

-Press the space bar to proceed or any other key to abort.
+This binds a two line shell function to Ctrl+N.

 <!--
 mdcommnds/README.md